ShouravRakshit/ExploreNow/README.md

 From the dropdown menu, select Inspectors and then Show File Inspector.

-Replace with your actual image URL or path.

 d.
 Configure Target Membership
 In the File Inspector pane, locate the section labeled Target Membership.